google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/graphicalcontent-4.md

 ##Compress Images

-PNG and JPG images can be squashed down even more using a compression tool.
-For example, this test was done with TinyPng, a free online compression tool.
+PNG and JPG images can be squashed down even more using a compression tool, which reduces file size without affecting either image dimensions or visual quality.
+For example, here is an image compression done with TinyPng, a free online compression tool.

 [https://tinypng.com/](https://tinypng.com/)

-You can see the 76% compression result in the screenshot below.
+You can see the huge compression result for the image `resizeitscreenshot.png` in the screenshot below (TinyPng uploads but doesn't display the image it is compressing).
+TinyPng reports that the image size went down from 551k to 133k, a 76% improvement.

 ![TinyPng](images/image_411.png)
 *TinyPng*

-And yes, TinyPng was used on the TinyPng screenshot itself, saving 57%.
+And yes, TinyPng was used on that TinyPng screenshot itself, saving 57%.

 Don't assume that because PNGs are lossless they can't be squashed down even further; they can.
 And TinyPng is of course not the only tool available.
 Here's a great